BenEgeIzmirli/Whittler/README.md

 ### Running from source

-1. Ensure that Python >=3.8 is installed, and double-check in a console window with `python --version` or `python3 --version`
+1. Ensure that Python >=3.8 is installed, and double-check in a console window with `python --version`
-2. Download or clone this repo, and navigate to the root folder of the repo
+2. Download or clone this repo, and navigate to the Whittler subfolder of the repo
 3. `python .\Whittler.py --help`

 ## Output